Mary Abbott: The Living Possibility of Paint

 and Southampton, she also traveled widely and was influenced by the vibrant tropical

 environment of Haiti and the Virgin Islands.
-This exhibition, courtesy of the McCormick
+This exhibition, with loans from the

 Jackson Pollock (1912-1956) is regarded as the undisputed leader of the Abstract Expressionist movement.

 Lee Krasner (1908-1984) and moved from New York City to Long Island’s East End.
 With a loan from